James Leonard Corning: Controversy

 On August 16, 1898, German surgeon August Bier (1861–1949) performed surgery under spinal anesthesia in Kiel.
 Following the publication of Bier's experiments in 1899, a controversy developed about whether Bier or Corning performed the first successful spinal anesthetic.

 There is no doubt that Corning's experiments preceded those of Bier.
 The controversy centers around whether Corning's injection was a spinal or an epidural block.
 The dose of cocaine used by Corning was eight times higher than that used by Bier and Tuffier.
-Despite this much higher dose, the onset of analgesia in Corning's human subject was slower and the dermatomal level of ablation of sensation was lower.
+Despite this much higher dose, the onset of analgesia in Corning's human subject was slower, and the dermatomal level of ablation of sensation was lower.
 Also, Corning did not describe seeing the flow of cerebrospinal fluid in his reports, whereas both Bier and Tuffier did make these observations.
-Based on Corning's own description of his experiments, it is apparent that his injections were made into the epidural space, and not the subarachnoid space.
+Based on Corning's own description of his experiments, it is apparent that his injections were made into the epidural space and not the subarachnoid space.
 Finally, Corning was incorrect in his theory on the mechanism of action of cocaine on the spinal nerves and spinal cord.
 He proposed – mistakenly – that the cocaine was absorbed into the venous circulation and subsequently transported to the spinal cord.

-Although Bier properly deserves credit for the introduction of spinal anesthesia into the clinical practice of medicine, it was Corning who created the experimental conditions that ultimately led to the development of both spinal and epidural anesthesia.
+Although Bier properly deserves credit for introducing spinal anesthesia into the clinical practice of medicine, it was Corning who created the experimental conditions that ultimately led to the development of both spinal and epidural anesthesia.

 He published one of the first books on local anesthesia and the first textbook on pain.